alhiane-pro/alhiane-pro/README.md

 ## 👋 Hi, I'm **Lahcen Alhiane**

 A Frontend Engineer who loves turning UI ideas into fast, reliable products.
-I specialize in React and Next.js and I can ship full-stack JavaScript solutions when a backend is needed.
+I specialize in React.js and Vite.
 I co-found and freelance with a small team called onePiece Coding (frontend + backend) where we focus on quality: unit, integration and E2E tests, CI/CD, and production deployments.

 ---